Give your dishes an exciting flavour oomph with 8 amazing Asian dipping sauces!

+Both seawater and freshwater fish are great for steaming.
+Enjoy a snapper Chinese favourite, white pomfret steamed with mushrooms, or a rich-flavoured Thai-style barramundi.
 Other white-flesh types such as bream, tilapia, flounder, grouper and trout are amazing to steam as well and are interchangeable with the recipes above.

 Pan-fry is another easy Asian method to cook fish, best suited for fillets and smaller fish-types.
 Similar to steaming, most fishes are compatible with Asian pan-fry recipes.
 The two main steps to this method are the marinade (which can be as simple as coating with salt), and managing the heat.
 First, cook the sauce or oil to a light steamy boil, then put the fish in, stir gently and flip from side to side.
 Make sure the fish is wholly cooked.
 Pan-fried fish has a golden hue with slightly crispy skin and firm but tender flesh.
 Asian cooking often adds a sauce or curry for full-flavoured enjoyment.

 Get spicy and creamy with barramundi in Thai red curry, salmon in classic Choo Chee, and snapper fillets with wholesome Thai yellow curry.
 Also, savour an umami pan-fried whole bream with rice in the Japanese classic Tai Meshi.